-The Gas Market Reform Group (GMRG) is undertaking a public consultation on the legal and regulatory framework required to implement the capacity trading reform package.
+The Gas Market Reform Group (GMRG) undertook a public consultation on the legal and regulatory framework required to implement the capacity trading reform package.
 Before the reforms can be implemented, a number of amendments will need to be made to the National Gas Law (NGL), the Regulations made under the NGL and the National Gas Rules (NGR).
 Further, a new regulatory instrument, the Operational Transportation Service Code (Code), will need to be developed.

 The proposed changes to the NGL, Regulations and NGR, as well as the draft initial Code and Consultation Paper can be found below.
-With the exception of a small number of refinements to the design of individual reforms that the GMRG is consulting upon through this process, the proposed legal and regulatory framework reflects the GMRG’s final recommendations on the design of the capacity trading reform package, which were endorsed by the COAG Energy Council (Energy Council).
+With the exception of a small number of refinements to the design of individual reforms that the GMRG consulted upon through this process, the proposed legal and regulatory framework reflects the GMRG’s final recommendations on the design of the capacity trading reform package, which were endorsed by the COAG Energy Council (Energy Council).
 The draft package of legal and regulatory changes should therefore be read in conjunction with the GMRG’s final recommendations.

 the proposed amendments to the NGL and Regulations (National Gas Laws Amendments (Capacity Trading and Auctions));

 the proposed amendments to the NGR, which include:

 changes to existing parts of the NGR and, in particular, to Part 15A: Registered participants, Part 18: Natural Gas Services Bulletin Board and Part 22: Gas Trading Exchange;

 the insertion of new parts into the NGR, including Part 24: Facilitating capacity trades and the capacity auction, Part 25: Capacity Auctions and Part 26: Standard market timetable;